Rockypocky77/ChancifySATPrep/sat1.md

 A) NO CHANGE
 B) Despite comprehensive safety testing, the product was recalled due to defects.
 C) Despite comprehensive safety testing; the product was recalled due to defects.
-D) Despite comprehensive safety testing the product.
-Was recalled due to defects.
+D) Despite comprehensive safety testing the product was recalled due to defects.

 Having reviewed all applications carefully, decisions were announced by the committee.

 A) NO CHANGE
 B) Having reviewed all applications carefully, the committee announced decisions.
-C) Having reviewed all applications carefully, decisions by the committee were announced.
+C) Having reviewed all applications carefully, the committee's decisions were announced.
 D) Having reviewed all applications carefully, announcement of decisions occurred.